-Do you let worry stop you from pursuing your dreams?
+Do you let worry stop you from living your life to the fullest?

 Worry held me back for a long time.

 Deep down, I wanted to follow my heart, my interests, but I was held back by the thoughts dancing in my head.